Everything that you need to know about Apple Cider Vinegar

-Apple cider vinegar (ACV) is everywhere.
-Everybody talks about it whether, for weight loss or blood sugar control, everybody seems to love it.
+Apple Cider Vinegar (ACV) is everywhere.
+Everybody talks about it - either for its potential to aid in weight loss or control blood sugar levels.

-Apple cider vinegar is not a new thing.
+Apple Cider Vinegar is not a new concept.
 It is a very popular food ingredient, especially in the western kitchen.
-It has been used for its amazing citrus flavour in salad dressings, beverages, marinades, and many more.
-It has also been used for centuries home remedies for many health problems because of its anti-microbial and antioxidant properties.
-Apple cider vinegar may also aid in weight loss, reduce cholesterol, lower blood sugar levels, and improve the symptoms of diabetes.
-Let’s take a look at what it is and what are the health benefits.
+It has been used in salad dressings, beverages, or as a marinade, among other things.
+It has also been used for centuries as a home remedy for many health problems, courtesy its anti-microbial and antioxidant properties.
+Apple Cider Vinegar may also aid in weight loss, reduce cholesterol, lower blood sugar levels, and reduce the risk of diabetes.
+Let’s take a look at what it is and what are its health benefits.

-Apple cider vinegar (ACV) is fermented apple juice made from crushed apples.
-It mainly contains acetic acid and citric acid which gives vinegar its strong sour smell and flavour.
-Along with it may also contain various vitamins, minerals, dietary fibre as well as antioxidants.
-But it can be hard to know exactly what's in some apple cider vinegar products.
+Apple Cider Vinegar (ACV) is fermented apple juice made from crushed apples.
+It mainly contains acetic acid and citric acid which give vinegar its strong sour smell and flavour.
+Along with it, it may also contain various vitamins, minerals, dietary fibre and antioxidants.

 - First, yeasts are added to crushed apples, which ferments the sugars and turns them into alcohol.

-- Next, bacteria are added into it to further ferment the alcohol, turning it into acetic acid — the main active compound in vinegar.
+- Next, bacteria are added to it to further ferment the alcohol, turning it into acetic acid — the main active compound in vinegar.

 - ACV contains 5–6% acetic acid.